-HTH students are mindful of the values underlying an honest and true education, and the challenges posed by a continuously evolving world and, in particular, the immediate access to resources found on the Internet.
+HTH requires all students to demonstrate honesty and to be mindful of the values underlying an honest and true education, and the challenges posed by a continuously evolving world and, in particular, the immediate access to resources found on the Internet.
 HTH students agree to accept personal responsibility for honorable behavior in all of their academic endeavors, to assist one another in maintaining and promoting personal integrity and ethical standards, and to follow the principles and standards set forth in this Code of Academic Integrity.

 Violations of the Code of Academic Integrity may take several forms.
 Plagiarism and cheating are two examples of violations of the Code of Academic Integrity.
-Plagiarism is typically described as duplication of another's work without full acknowledgement of the debt to the original source, however, it also includes any of the following:
+Plagiarism is typically described as duplication of another's work without full acknowledgement of the debt to the original source; however, it also includes any of the following:1